 Marcia Otto, PhD

-Assistant Professor, Epidemiology, Human Genetics and Environmental Sciences
+Assistant Professor, Epidemiology, Human Genetics & Environmental Sciences

 Marcia Otto's research interests are on the effects of different aspects of diet on cardiovascular and metabolic health.
 She received her M.S. in Environmental Science from the University of Sao Paulo, Brazil.
-After completing her PhD at the University of Texas School of Public Health with focus on micronutrient intakes and their relationships with inflammation and cardiovascular disease, metabolic syndrome and diabetes in a multiethnic population, Dr. Otto received her postdoctoral training in Nutritional and Cardiovascular Epidemiology at Harvard T.C.
+After completing her PhD at the University of Texas Health Science Center at Houston School of Public Health with a focus on micronutrient intakes and their relationships with inflammation and cardiovascular disease, metabolic syndrome and diabetes in a multiethnic population, Dr. Otto received her postdoctoral training in Nutritional and Cardiovascular Epidemiology at Harvard T.C.
 Chan School of Public Health.

 Her current research projects include the study of circulating dietary fatty acids their effects on cardiovascular and cognitive outcomes, the evaluation of the role of diet diversity and quality on cardiometabolic disease, and the estimation of the impact of suboptimal diet and metabolic risk factors on mortality in Brazil.